History of the Roman Canon: The order of the prayers

 When then may this change be supposed to have been made?
 It was not made in the time of Innocent I (401-417); it had already occurred when the Gelasian Sacramentary was written (7th century); it may be taken for certain that in the time of St. Gregory I (590-604) the Canon already stood as it does now.
 The reason for believing that Innocent I still knew only the old arrangement is that in his letter to Decentius of Eugubium (Patrologia Latina, XX, 553-554) he implies that the Intercession comes after the Consecration.
 He says that the people for whom we pray "should be named in the middle of the holy mysteries, not during the things that go before, that by the very mysteries we should open the way for the prayers that follow".
 If the diptychs are read after the way has been opened by the holy mysteries, the Roman Canon must follow the same order as the Church of Antioch, and at any rate place the "Commemoratio vivorum" after the Consecration.
 Supposing, then, that this re-arrangement really did take place, it must have been made in the course of the 5th century.

+However, Connolly disputes this translation of Innocent's letter.
+He demonstrates that the text should be translated as "So that they may be named in the course of the sacred Mysteries [the Canon] — not in the course of other those things we place before in order to open the way by (our) prayers for the mysteries themselves that follow."
+According to this interpretation, Innocent's reference to the prayers placed before is addressing the Secret in the Offertory, while the names are to be read during the Canon; he does not indicate where in the Canon the names are read out.
+Based on Innocent's usage of the word 'mysteries', Connolly rejects the interpretation that the names are read at the back of the Canon.

 Drews thinks that we can go farther and ascribe the change to Pope Gelasius I (492-96).
 A very old tradition connects his name with at any rate, some important work about the Canon.
 The second oldest Roman sacramentary known, although it is really later than St. Gregory, has been called the "Sacramentarium Gelasianum" since the 9th century (Duchesne, Origines, 120).
 Gennadius I says that he composed a sacramentary (De. vir. ill., c. xciv).
 Moreover, the Liber Pontificalis refers to his liturgical work (Origines, 122) and the Stowe Missal (7th century) puts at the head of the Canon the title: "Canon dominicus Papæ Gelasi" (ed.
 Warren, 234).
 Baumer has collected all the evidences for Gelasius's authorship of some important sacramentary (Histor.
 Jahrb., 1893, 244 sqq.).
 It is known that Gelasius did not compose the text of the Canon.
 Its component parts have been traced back to a far earlier date.
 But would not so vital a change in its arrangement best explain the tradition that persistently connects the recent Canon with the name of Gelasius?